fumiyasac/constraints-kit/README.md

 // 2.
 Then we assume that your views are visually fully configured.

 // 3.
-And finally, all we need to do to specify the constraints is:
+And finally, all we need to do to specify the constraints:

 cardView.pinInside(view: self.view, offset: 16)